Analyze2Imitate

 The first step in improving your spoken English grammar is to increase your ability to hear errors as errors.
 One way you can develop this ability is the following:

 "Unless we do something to prevent it, over the next 40 years we’re facing an epidemic of neurologic diseases on a global scale.
 A cheery thought.
 On this map, every country that’s colored blue has more than 20 percent of its population over the age of 65.
 This is the world we live in.
 And this is the world your children will live in.
 For 12,000 years, the distribution of ages in the human population has looked like a pyramid, with the oldest on top.
 It’s already flattening out.
 By 2050, it’s going to be a column and will start to invert.
 This is why it’s happening.
-The average lifespan’s more than doubled since 1840, and its increasing currently at the rate of about five hours every day.
+The average lifespan’s more than doubled since 1840, and it’s increasing currently at the rate of about five hours every day.
 And this is why that’s not entirely a good thing: because over the age of 65, your risk of getting Alzheimer’s or Parkinson’s disease will increase exponentially.
 By 2050, there’ll be about 32 million people in the United States over the age of 80, and unless we do something about it, half of them will have Alzheimer’s disease and three million more will have Parkinson’s disease."
 (Gregory Petsko: "The coming neurological epidemic," TED)